 External Ids for DOK1 Gene

 The protein encoded by this gene is part of a signal transduction pathway downstream of receptor tyrosine kinases.
 The encoded protein is a scaffold protein that helps form a platform for the assembly of multiprotein signaling complexes.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2010]
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for DOK1 Gene

-DOK1 (Docking Protein 1, 62kDa (Downstream Of Tyrosine Kinase 1)) is a Protein Coding gene.
-Diseases associated with DOK1 include stomach cancer.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include phospholipid binding and insulin receptor binding.
-An important paralog of this gene is DOK5.
+DOK1 (Docking Protein 1) is a Protein Coding gene.
+Diseases associated with DOK1 include Dehydrated Hereditary Stomatocytosis 1 With Or Without Pseudohyperkalemia And/Or Perinatal Edema and Leukemia, Chronic Myeloid.
+Among its related pathways are G-protein signaling M-RAS regulation pathway and Fc-GammaR Pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity, downstream of receptor and insulin receptor binding.
+An important paralog of this gene is DOK2.

 DOK proteins are enzymatically inert adaptor or scaffolding proteins.
 They provide a docking platform for the assembly of multimolecular signaling complexes.
 DOK1 appears to be a negative regulator of the insulin signaling pathway.
 Modulates integrin activation by competing with talin for the same binding site on ITGB3.